On Good-for-MDPs Automata: PSPACE -Hardness

 It is easy to see that the semantic chance of acceptance is $\frac{3}{4}$ -- failing if, and only if, the second letter is $a$ and the word $w_b\$$ is subsequently repeated infinitely often -- whereas the syntactic chance of satisfaction is $\frac{1}{2}$: when the automaton first moves to $q_{\A}$, it accepts if, and only if, the word $w_a\$$ is later repeated infinitely often, which happens with a chance of $\frac{1}{2}$; when the automaton first moves to $q_{\B}$, it will reject when $\$$ is not the second letter, which happens with a chance of $\frac{1}{2}$. \end{proof}

-It follows from \cref{lemma:reduction-from-NFA-universality} that the NFA universality problem is polynomial-time reducible to the problem of whether or not a given NBW is GFM. \begin{theorem} The problem of whether or not a given NBW is GFM is {\sf PSPACE}-hard. \end{theorem}
+It follows from \cref{lemma:reduction-from-NFA-universality} that the NFA universality problem is polynomial-time reducible to the problem of whether or not a given NBW is GFM. \begin{thm} The problem of whether or not a given NBW is GFM is {\sf PSPACE}-hard. \end{thm}

 Using the same construction of \cref{def:NFA-to-NBA}, we can show that the problem of minimising a GFM NBW is {\sf PSPACE}-hard.
-The reduction is from a problem which is similar to the NFA universality problem.

-\begin{restatable}{theorem}{theoremMinimisation} Given a GFM NBW and a bound $k$, the problem whether there is a language equivalent GFM NBW with at most $k$ states is {\sf PSPACE}-hard.
-It is {\sf PSPACE}-hard even for (fixed) $k = 2$. \end{restatable} \begin{proof} Using the construction of \cref{def:NFA-to-NBA}, {\sf PSPACE}-hardness follows from a reduction from the problem whether a nonempty complete NFA accepts all nonempty words.
-The latter problem is PSPACE-complete, following the PSPACE-completeness of the universality problem of (general) NFAs \cite{StockmeyerM73}.
+\begin{restatable}{thm}{theoremMinimisation} Given a GFM NBW and a bound $k$, the problem whether there is a language equivalent GFM NBW with at most $k$ states is {\sf PSPACE}-hard.
+It is {\sf PSPACE}-hard even for (fixed) $k = 2$. \end{restatable} \begin{proof} Using the construction of \cref{def:NFA-to-NBA}, {\sf PSPACE}-hardness follows from a reduction from the problem whether a non-empty complete NFA is universal.